pfoytik/scenarioDiscovery/README.md

-# fun exploring scenario discovery with EMA workbench
+# Exploring scenario discovery with EMA workbench
+## workspace for publication data and analysis